 This type of fat has been altered with the addition of extra hydrogen in the process of hydrogenation.
 This makes it incredibly difficult for our bodies to process and break down.

-Trans fat is linked with chronic disease, obesity, and a host of other problems.
-It presents itself in fast food, processed food, margarine, and Crisco.
+Trans fat is linked to chronic disease, obesity, and a host of other problems.
+It presents itself in fast food, deep fried foods, processed food, margarine, and Crisco.

 A Healthy Oil Swap To Improve Your Diet